 My ultimate aim in this paper is to demonstrate that Gallus’ Egyptian connection provides an important insight not only into the memory and representation of Gallus, but also into the nature of subsequent Augustan elegy.
-In the conclusion I argue that the anti-travel theme present in the elegies of Gallus’ successors on one level reflects how Gallus became an icon of the dangers of mixing travel, politics, and love poetry, and an exemplar of the challenges of negotiating the politics and poetics of the early principate
+In the conclusion I argue that the anti-travel theme present in the elegies of Gallus’ successors on one level reflects how Gallus became an icon of the dangers of mixing travel, politics, and love poetry, and an exemplar of the challenges of negotiating the politics and poetics of the early principate.

 Selected Bibliography